 When implementing predictive models in risk assessment it is crucial to account for the inherent variability in growth and survival, as a high level of exposure can be the consequence of both high infrequent doses and low more frequent doses (Nauta and Dufrenne, 1999).
 The way to describe variability in risk assessment is typically by adopting a stochastic modelling approach.
 Consequently, experts of both QMRA and predictive microbiology have identified the inadequacy of deterministic models and the consequent need for stochastic models to use in risk assessment.
-While deterministic models give merely point estimates of the microbial concentration as a function of time, stochastic models provide a description of the variability in the concentration, both more adequate for QMRA purposes (Zwietering and Nauta, 2007).
+While deterministic models give merely point estimates of the microbial concentration as a function of time, stochastic models provide a description of the variability in the concentration after a fixed amount of time, or the probability of exceeding a threshold value of the concentration, both more adequate for QMRA purposes (Zwietering and Nauta, 2007).
 Baranyi (2002) identified the variability of lag time of individual cells as an influencing factor in QMRA due to the existence of rare cells that can unexpectedly shorten the population lag time and be paramount for the probability of population survival and growth under changing environmental conditions.